2BTech/DDX/DDX-daemon/RemoteManagementProtocol.md

 The only exceptions to the JSON-RPC protocol are as follows:

 - Batch requests are not currently supported
-- The `params` element in requests must be objects
+- The `params` element in requests must be an object
 - JSON _must_ be sent in compacted form because line feed characters (ASCII 10) are prohibited within RPC items